3036154/3036154.github.io/_posts/2018-11-08-Current-Events.md

-title: season-ending injury
 ---
+layout: post

+---
+## season ender
+ is this it
-# Dez Bryant faces 'tough rehabilitation' from costly season-ending injury
+Dez Bryant faces 'tough rehabilitation' from costly season-ending injury

 When Dez Bryant suffered a torn Achilles on the last play of practice Friday, he lost his opportunity to play for a contender, reach a Super Bowl, and make himself even more valuable during free agency this winter -- all part of his grand plan when he signed with the New Orleans Saints.